wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-vuln-detector.rst

 Example of configuration
 ------------------------

-The following configuration allows you to use the vulnerability database for Debian 9, Red Hat 7 and Ubuntu 16 agents.
-It also allows you to extract vulnerabilities from agents with Linux Mint 18.X and Ubuntu 15.X using the Ubuntu 16 vulnerability database.
+The following configuration allows you to use the vulnerability database for Debian 9, Red Hat (since 2018) and Ubuntu 18 agents.
+It also allows you to extract vulnerabilities from agents with Linux Mint 18.X and Ubuntu 17.X using the Ubuntu 18 vulnerability database.

 .. code-block:: xml